pymupdf/PyMuPDF/docs/font.rst

       *(New in v1.18.0)*

       The descender value of the font, see `here <https://en.wikipedia.org/wiki/Descender>`_ for details.
+This value always is negative and is the portion that some glyphs descend below the base line, for example "g" or "y".
+As a consequence, the value ``ascender - descender`` is the total height, that every glyph of the font fits into.
+This is true at least for most fonts -- as always, there are exceptions, especially for calligraphic fonts, etc.

       :rtype: float